 Corporations, partnerships, and unincorporated associations that operate programs for people with disabilities (including transportation) are also eligible for disability placards.

 You can receive up to two placards at no cost if your disability is permanent.
 However, if you receive a temporary placard, you will need to pay a fee.

 You must display your placard on your vehicle's dashboard whenever you park in a space that is reserved for people with physical disabilities.
 If your vehicle has a disability license plate, a disabled veteran's plate, or an equivalent plate from another state, you don't have to display your placard.

 If you lose your placard or it is stolen or damaged, simply go to any license agency and apply for a duplicate.

 Indiana honors unexpired disability placards and plates from other states.
 Likewise, current Indiana placards and plates should be acceptable in other states.
 However, if you are traveling to another state and are concerned about whether your Indiana disability plate or placard will be accepted there, check with that state's motor vehicle department, or simply refer to our Drivers with Disabilities section for the state in question.

-If you park in a spot reserved for people with disabilities and you do not have a disability plate or placard, you risk receiving a fine of at least $50.
+If you park in a spot reserved for people with disabilities and you do not have a disability plate or placard, you risk receiving a fine.
 It is a Class C misdemeanor under Indiana law.